Criminal Minds (South Korean TV series): Production

 The first script reading took place on April 7, 2017.
 Principal photography started on April 17, 2017.

-The series was originally scheduled to be on KBS 2TV under Taewon Entertainment and NEW, but was later picked up for broadcast by tvN as its owner CJ E&M's subsidiary Studio Dragon replaced NEW as co-producer.
+The series was originally scheduled to be on KBS 2TV under Taewon Entertainment and Studio&NEW, but was later picked up for broadcast by tvN as its owner CJ E&M's subsidiary Studio Dragon replaced Studio&NEW as co-producer.

 Kim Ah-joong was offered a role in the series.

 Lee Jung-hyo resigned from his position as one of the show's directors due to differences with Taewon Entertainment.